freeseek/mocha/README.md

   bcftools index -f $dir/$pfx.chr$chr.bcf done
 ```
+Eagle's <a href="https://data.broadinstitute.org/alkesgroup/Eagle/#x1-100003.2">memory requirements</a> will depend on the number of samples in the target (Nt) and in the reference panel (Nr=2504), and the number of variants (M) in the largest contig, and will amount to 1.5(Nt+Nr)M bytes.
+The <a href="https://data.broadinstitute.org/alkesgroup/Eagle/#x1-110003.3">running time</a> will be ~1 minute of CPU time per genome for <a href="https://www.nature.com/articles/ng.3679#Sec18">reference-based phasing</a> with a small target and reference panel (see Supplementary Tables 2,3) and ~5 minutes of CPU time per genome for <a href="https://www.nature.com/articles/ng.3679#Sec18">non-reference-based phasing</a> with a large cohort (see Supplementary Tables 7,8).
+Also, by default, if the option --pbwtIters is not used, Eagle will perform one phasing iteration if Nt<Nr/2=1252, two if 1252=Nr/2<Nt<2Nr=5008, and three if 5008=2Nr<Nt and in the second and third iterations both target and reference panel haplotypes will be used as references for phasing (see <a href="https://www.nature.com/articles/ng.3679#Sec10"here</a>).

 Notice that you can also use alternative phasing methods that might be more effective, such as using <a href="http://www.haplotype-reference-consortium.org/">HRC</a> (use the Sanger Imputation Service, as the Michigan Imputations Server does not work with binary VCFs, does not work with VCFs with multiple chromosomes, does not work with chromosome X, and has no option for phasing without imputation).
-This might provide better phasing and therefore better ability to detect large events at lower cell fractions
+This might provide better phasing and therefore better ability to detect large events at lower cell fractions.
+Notice also that phasing can also be performed across overlapping windows rather than entire chromosomes to achieve better parallelization

 Extract chromosomes that do not require phasing
 ```